Emanuel Swedenborg: Scriptural commentary and writings

 In June 1747, Swedenborg resigned his post as assessor of the board of mines.
 He explained that he was obliged to complete a work that he had begun and requested to receive half his salary as a pension.
 He took up afresh his study of Hebrew and began to work on the spiritual interpretation of the Bible with the goal of interpreting the spiritual meaning of every verse.
-From sometime between 1746 and 1747 and for ten years henceforth, he devoted his energy to the task.
+From sometime between 1746 and 1747 and for ten years, he devoted his energy to the task.
 Usually abbreviated as Arcana Cœlestia or under the Latin variant Arcana Caelestia (translated as Heavenly Arcana, Heavenly Mysteries, or Secrets of Heaven depending on modern English-language editions), the book became his magnum opus and the basis of his further theological works.

 The work was anonymous, and Swedenborg was not identified as the author until the late 1750s.
 It had eight volumes, published between 1749 and 1756.
 It attracted little attention, as few people could penetrate its meaning.

-His writings were filled with symbolism - Swedenborg often used stones to represent truth, snakes for evil, houses for intelligence, and cities for religious systems.
+His writings were filled with symbolism; Swedenborg often used stones to represent truth, snakes for evil, houses for intelligence, and cities for religious systems.
 He also described the appearance of heaven in great detail, as well as inhabitants from other planets.

 His life from 1747 to his death was spent in Stockholm, the Netherlands, and London.
 During the 25 years, he wrote another 14 works of a spiritual nature; most were published during his lifetime.

 One of Swedenborg's lesser-known works presents a startling claim: that the Last Judgment had begun in the previous year (1757) and was completed by the end of that year and that he had witnessed it.
 According to The Heavenly Doctrine, the Last Judgment took place not in the physical world but in the World of Spirits, halfway between heaven and hell, through which all pass on their way to heaven or hell.
 The Judgment took place because the Christian church had lost its charity and faith, resulting in a loss of spiritual free will that threatened the equilibrium between heaven and hell in everyone's life.

-The Heavenly Doctrine also teaches that the Last Judgement was followed by the Second Coming of Jesus Christ, which occurred not by Christ in person but by a revelation from him through the inner, spiritual sense of the Word through Swedenborg.
+The Heavenly Doctrine also teaches that the Last Judgment was followed by the Second Coming of Jesus Christ, which occurred not by Christ in person but by a revelation from him through the inner, spiritual sense of the Word through Swedenborg.